Foreign buyers back Bankia as Spain mulls stake sale

-MADRID (Reuters) - Spain could capitalize on foreign investors playing its economic recovery to sell a chunk of bailed-out Bankia (BKIA.MC) now, fund managers said, though some saw a more profitable disposal in a few months when the country’s turnaround gained traction.
+MADRID, Jan 15 (Reuters) - Spain could capitalise on foreign investors playing its economic recovery to sell a chunk of bailed-out Bankia now, fund managers said, though some saw a more profitable disposal in a few months when the country’s turnaround gained traction.

 Spain has stepped up contacts with bankers recently over selling part of its 68.4 percent holding in the lender, raising the idea of a small share offering as soon as the first quarter, Reuters reported exclusively on Tuesday.